A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control: Analysis of Privacy-Utility Trade-off

-To evaluate the impact of the continuous parameter privacy filter on the CAV controller for mixed-autonomy platoons, we consider a scenario with $5$ HDVs with indices $\Omega_\mathcal{H} = \{1,3,4,5,6\}$, $1$ CAV with index $\Omega_\mathcal{C} = \{2\}$, and $1$ head vehicle with index $0$.
-We assume that the head vehicle aims to maintain an equilibrium speed but has a sine-like velocity disturbance with an amplitude of $3$m/s and the simulation time is $30$s.
-We evaluate the fuel consumption and velocity tracking errors (i.e. the relative velocity difference between the specified vehicle and the head vehicle) to quantify the traffic performance of five scenarios: \begin{enumerate} \item[(i)] The scenario without LCC where the CAV adopts the same car-following models as HDVs, which does not require HDVs to share their data. \item[(ii)] The scenario with LCC where the CAV utilizes the DeePC but without the parameter privacy filter, which requires HDV data but offers no privacy protection. \item[(iii)] The scenario with LCC where the CAV utilizes the DeePC and the parameter privacy filter (applied to all HDVs), which requires HDV data and offers privacy protection. \item[(iv)] The scenario with LCC where the CAV utilizes the linear controller but without the parameter privacy filter, which requires HDV data but offers no privacy protection. \item[(v)] The scenario with LCC where the CAV utilizes the linear controller and the parameter privacy filter (applied to all HDVs), which requires HDV data and offers privacy protection. \end{enumerate} The comparison of LCC performance with and without the privacy filter reveals the impact of the parameter privacy filter on the control efficacy of the CAV.
+To evaluate the impact of the continuous parameter privacy filter on the CAV controller for mixed-autonomy platoons, we consider two driving scenarios as described in Section \ref{subsec:simu_setting}, each simulated over a period of $30$s.
+We evaluate the fuel consumption and velocity tracking errors (i.e. the relative velocity difference between the specified vehicle and the head vehicle) to quantify the traffic performance of five conditions: \begin{enumerate} \item[(i)] The scenario without LCC where the CAV adopts the same car-following models as HDVs, which does not require HDVs to share their data. \item[(ii)] The scenario with LCC where the CAV utilizes the DeePC but without the parameter privacy filter, which requires HDV data but offers no privacy protection. \item[(iii)] The scenario with LCC where the CAV utilizes the DeePC and the parameter privacy filter (applied to all HDVs), which requires HDV data and offers privacy protection. \item[(iv)] The scenario with LCC where the CAV utilizes the linear controller but without the parameter privacy filter, which requires HDV data but offers no privacy protection. \item[(v)] The scenario with LCC where the CAV utilizes the linear controller and the parameter privacy filter (applied to all HDVs), which requires HDV data and offers privacy protection. \end{enumerate} The comparison of LCC performance with and without the privacy filter reveals the impact of the parameter privacy filter on the control efficacy of the CAV.
 Specifically, for the $i$-th vehicle, the fuel consumption rate (mL/s) is calculated based on an instantaneous model proposed in~\citet{bowyer1985guide} given by:

 with $R_i=0.333+0.00108 v_i^2+1.200 a_i$.
 The Average Absolute Velocity Error (AAVE) is used to quantify velocity errors, which is obtained by computing the average of $\frac{\left|v_i(t)-v_0(t)\right|}{v_0(t)}$ over all vehicles and the entire simulation period.